Meet the Teachers

 susieluaces.com

 Susie began sewing at nine, taught by her mother, and honed her skills through high school classes, sewing magazines, and books.
-She created her clothes, including tailored suits.
+She created her own clothes, including tailored suits.
 Despite college and a career in engineering limiting her sewing time, her passion never waned.
 After leaving engineering to focus on family, she dedicated more time to sewing.
 Susie has sewn clothing, Halloween costumes, wedding dresses, home décor items, quilts, toys, and nursery items, with garment sewing being her favorite.
-She has teaching experience from her engineering career as a part-time fitness instructor and as a sewing instructor at Joann Fabrics.
-Since 2002, Susie has found the Original Sewing and Quilting Expo a great source of knowledge.
-She discovered the Seam Method of pattern alteration; from there, the sky was the limit.
-Susie has spent years training with Lorraine Henry and Judith Rasband to ensure the method's continued availability and is now ready to share her expertise.
+She has teaching experience from her engineering career, as a part-time fitness instructor, and as a sewing instructor at Joann Fabrics.
+Since 2002, Susie found the Original Sewing and Quilting Expo, to be a great source of knowledge.
+Discovering Lorraine Henry’s fitting classes, she resonated with the Seam Method of pattern alteration.
+Susie trained with Lorraine and Judith Rasband in 2024 to ensure the method's continued availability and is now ready to share her expertise.

 Jill McCloy